 Lionni, Leo.
 Swimmy.
 Knopf (Paperback), 1992.
 ISBN: 0394826205.

-Anticipatory Set:Solicit from the students the definition of community as it was learned in the previous lesson.
+Ask students to recall the definition of community as it was learned in the previous lesson.
 Ask if anyone knows what a "community" of fish is called (school).
 Tell the learners that they will be listening to a story about a school of fish.
-Remind them that after they listen to the story they will be pantomiming the story so they must pay attention to the characters' actions and attitude.
+Tell them to listen carefully because after they listen to the story they will be acting out the story so they must pay attention to the characters' actions and attitude.

-Discuss the main character - his needs/wants, problem and how he goes about solving the problem.
-Do students believe that the school of fish in this story could constitute a community?
+Discuss the main character.
+Name his needs/wants and problem, and how he goes about solving the problem.
+Discuss whether the school of fish is a community.
 Why or why not?
 (They are a community to the degree that they come together for the common good.)

-Question students as to what they can do for their "school" that would benefit everyone in it.
+Question students about what they can do for their "school" that would benefit everyone in it.

 Allow students to retell the story in their own words (prompting first, next, etc.).